 Chris Hanfling practices primarily in the areas of U.S. federal and international taxation.
-He assists in advising clients on the tax aspects of complex transactions, including international and domestic mergers, acquisitions, and spin-offs, with a particular emphasis on tax planning, compliance, post-acquisition restructuring, and tax-efficient structures for cross-border transactions and arrangements.
+He advises clients on the tax aspects of complex transactions, including international and domestic mergers, acquisitions, and spin-offs, with a particular emphasis on tax planning, compliance, post-acquisition restructuring, and tax-efficient structures for cross-border transactions and arrangements.
+Chris also assists clients to maximize their tax efficiency, with a particular focus on tax credits, transfer pricing, and other cross-border tax considerations.

 Chris has drafted opinion letters, intercompany agreements, and cost sharing agreements and has helped clients navigate a variety of complex tax issues, both internally and before the Internal Revenue Service, including transfer pricing, tax compliance, and tax treaty matters.

-In addition, Chris helps pro bono clients secure and maintain tax-exempt status for their nonprofit organizations and advises on the federal tax implications for their organizations.
+Chris works with clients to secure and maintain tax-exempt status for nonprofit organizations and advises on the federal tax implications for these organizations.

-Chris is coauthor of the Practical Guide to U.S. Transfer Pricing and is a member of the D.C.
+Chris is coauthor of the Practical Guide to U.S. Transfer Pricing and is a member of the American Bar Association (Tax Section) and the D.C.
 Bar Association (Tax Section).

 Warning: U.S. Tax Regulations Impact Completed Foreign Sales Retroactively and Domestic Partnerships